amidos2006/Mario-AI-Framework/README.md

 This is an updated version for the Mario-AI framework.
-This new code will support better interface for planning/level generation/learning (future).
-We will also provide multiple different planning agents, level generators, original levels, and generated levels from previous years.
-Also, the framework is compatible with VGLC processed notations: https://github.com/TheVGLC/TheVGLC.
+This new code will support better interface for planning track, level generation track, and possibly the learning track in the future.
+The framework comes with multiple different planning agents, level generators and thousands of levels that varies between generated levels and original mario level.
+Also, the framework is compatible with [Video Game Level Corpus (VGLC)](https://github.com/TheVGLC/TheVGLC) processed notations.

 ### How to use
 Download the repo and run either `PlayLevel.java` or `GenerateLevel.java` from the `src/` folder to test the framework.